 10 Great Sites That Use WordPress as a CMS

-Sometimes you can look at a website and not even know that it’s a blog or a site built with blogging software.
-Because users can extend the WordPress software to function as so much more than just a blog, people refer to WordPress as a CMS (Content Management System) rather than merely a blogging platform.
+Sometimes, it’s difficult to tell is a site is a blog or a site built with blogging software.
+Because users can extend the WordPress software to function as so much more than just a blog, people refer to WordPress as a CMS (content management system) rather than merely a blogging platform.

 The Harvard Gazette, on first glance, looks like an online magazine of articles, resources, and information.
 Dig a little deeper and you find that it’s a website rich in multimedia offerings, such as videos and photography.
 All these additions provide a beautiful accent to the written content.

 Included in the Harvard Gazette website is an extensive calendar of events that is updated routinely and offers the visitor a glimpse into the types of events — giving visitors the ability to add the event to their own calendars with applications from Facebook, Google, Yahoo!, Apple iCal, and more.

 If you take away one idea from this site, it’s the use of category archiving coupled with fully customizing the different category templates.
 This touch creates an interesting and clean browsing experience.

 IconDock is a website created by the folks from N.Design Studio and is a perfect example of using WordPress as an online shop.
 IconDock has a fully functional and easy-to-navigate e-commerce shop where visitors can purchase high-quality designed icons and graphics.

 If you use one good idea from IconDock, make it the site’s smart use of a great WordPress plugin to power its online shop.
 The plugin is called WP e-Commerce.
 You can install the plugin on any WordPress-powered website, and you immediately have a state-of-the-art e-commerce platform that allows you to host a full-featured shopping cart.
 Very professional!
 The possibilities of this plugin are endless.